-Old-age benefit (provident fund): Paid on retirement or the termination of employment.
-The legal retirement age is age 55; retirement may be deferred in certain instances until age 60.
+Old-age benefit (provident fund): Age 58 or upon termination of employment.

+Deferred old-age benefit: The benefit may be deferred in certain instances until age 60.

-Additional benefit scheme: Paid at retirement age.
+Additional benefit scheme: Paid at retirement age for certain groups of persons.

-Loan scheme (provident fund): Loans are provided from the fund member's own account to help finance the cost of housing, education, and other needs.
+Loan scheme (provident fund): Loans are provided from the fund member's account to help finance the cost of housing, education, and other needs.
 The qualifying conditions vary according to the nature of the loan.

-Old-age allowance (social assistance): Paid to Nepalese citizens aged 75 or older.
+Old-age allowance (social assistance): Age 70 or older (age 60 or older for Dalits and residents of Karnali Zone).